-Iranian people were often shocked to discover that we were American and that we were able to get a visa to their country.
+Iranian people were often shocked to discover that we were American and that we were able to get a visa to their country, a rather unusual destination for most Americans.
 Once this fact set in, they often went over the top in welcoming us — everything from cordial greetings, to smiles, hugs, gifts and invitations to homes — especially when our guide was out of sight.
 We joke that it’s the closest we’ve felt to being rock stars.

 Iran: Group Tour or Private Guide?

 Whether you choose to travel Iran on a group tour or with a private guide will likely boil down to cost and travel style.

 We traveled on a group tour for two weeks, then concluded with a private guide for a third week.
 We enjoyed both experiences, but each comes with its own benefits and potential drawbacks.

 One of the things we loved about our G Adventures tour was our group.
 There were seven of us – four from the United States, two from Australia and one from Denmark –and we all hit it off immediately.